CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

 1. In the **Resource** section, configure as below:

-   - Default Pool: Select the Pool which you created in the Previous exercise
+   - Default Pool: Select the Pool which you created in the previous exercise

    After configuration, click **Finished**.